 Local and independent companies are more likely to use local suppliers.
 Instead of profits being concentrated in the hands of big companies, they are distributed throughout our communities.
 This results in more resilient networks of suppliers and allows our collective values to thrive.

 Vegan is a great way to go cruelty free.
 By ensuring the vegan option does not contain palm oil we can know it did not contribute to clearcutting Indonesian forests.
-And with non-GMO vegan options, we know that it did not contribute to ecosystem poisoning.
+And with strictly non-GMO vegan options, we know that it did not contribute to ecosystem poisoning.
 And if it is certified organic, we can know it sustains soils and water.

 The rise of the use of glyphosate in everyday foods in the USA correlates with 20 prevalent diseases including gluten intolerance.
 While no study has proved causation, neither has one revealed another cause.